Artoria2e5/misc/README.md

 misc
 ====

-Lots of useless things stored in this repo...

-If you found anything useful, just take it....
+Lots of useless things stored in this repo.
+If you found anything useful, just take it: they're WTFPL-Licensed.

-They're WTFPL-Licensed...
+https://github.com/AOSC-Dev/scriptlets is similar, but probably more useful.